 While this broader dynamic is common, natural and expected, there are many aspects of modern life that can further exacerbate these issues.
 Lack of exercise, awkward posture and a predominantly-indoor lifestyle all can contribute to substantial issues in our bones and joints – especially those of the spine.

-An Unseen Issue
+An Unseen and Under-Reported Issue

 Unfortunately, back pain is something that cannot be directly seen.
-As a result, general practitioners and medical professionals often for countless patients.
+As a result, general practitioners and medical professionals often fail to understand the extent of back pain for countless patients.
 In addition, many loved ones and friends do not fully grasp the extent of the situation that their friends and family members are experiencing since back pain cannot be seen in a direct way.

 Lack of Diagnosis Exacerbates the Problem

 But since relatively few people seek assistance, you may need to be persistent in finding a solution to what is a very common problem.
 However, the alternative is permanent damage to the body: you want to avoid this possibility at all costs.